vanHeemstraSystems/building-intelligent-cloud-applications/README.md

 Now create a new resource by in the panel left, click "Create a resource".

-Then in the list of resources that opens, select Function Apps.
+Then in the list of resources that opens, select Function App: Create.

 More ...